 A native of Missouri, she started medical school at the age of 17, attending the combined BA/MD program at the University of Missouri Kansas City.
-At the age of 23 she started Ophthalmic Resident training at the Mayo Clinic in Rochester Minnesota, where she also completed her chief residency off site in Phoenix Arizona.
+At the age of 23 she started Ophthalmic Resident training at the Mayo Clinic in Rochester, Minnesota, where she also completed her chief residency off site in Phoenix, Arizona.
 Dr. Hausheer started comprehensive ophthalmology at the age of 27 in Kansas City, working both academically at UMKC teaching Ophthalmology Residents and in private practice.
 In 1994 Dr. Hausheer certified and began refractive surgery procedures.
 In 1998 she became Director of Refractive Eye Surgery at UMKC.
 In 2002 Dr. Hausheer became Partner at Sabates Eye Centers, and Department of Ophthalmology Residency Program Director at UMKC in 2006.
-Under her leadership as Program Director, the UMKC Dept of Ophthalmology was able to achieve 5 years re-accreditation.
+Under her leadership as Program Director, the UMKC Dept of Ophthalmology was able to achieve 5 year re-accreditation.
 She achieved the rank of Professor in summer 2011 at UMKC School of Medicine.

 Dr. Hausheer received the Honor Award by the American Academy of Ophthalmology in 1997, and in 2007 received the Marjorie Sirridge, MD Lectureship Award for “Outstanding Woman Physician” for UMKC School of Medicine.
 She is a member of Alpha Omega Alpha Medical Honor Society, and has received the American Medical Association Physician Recognition Honor Award numerous times since 1998.